bheisig/rt-extension-referenceidoitobjects/README.md

 #   RT::Extension::ReferenceIDoitObjects

-Create a ticket in relation to one or more i-doit objects
+Create a ticket in Request Tracker (RT) in relation to one or more i-doit objects

 ##  Description

-This extension gives you the opportunity to combine an issue tracker like [Request Tracker (RT)](https://bestpractical.com/request-tracker) with an IT documentation tool / CMDB like i-doit.
+This extension gives you the opportunity to combine an issue tracker like [Request Tracker (RT)](https://bestpractical.com/) with an IT documentation tool / CMDB like i-doit.
 It uses i-doit's API to relate a ticket with one or more objects managed by i-doit.
 On i-doit's side you are able to view all tickets related to an object.
 This extension also supports i-doit's multi-tenant functionality.

-[i-doit ("I document IT")](https://www.i-doit.com/) is a Web application to establish an IT documentation and CMDB.
+[i-doit ("I document IT")](https://i-doit.com/) is a Web application to establish an IT documentation and CMDB.
 Its core is Free and Open Source Software.
 Visit <https://www.i-doit.com/> for commercial support and additional services.

 ##  Requirements

-This extension requires RT 4.4.x and i-doit 1.8.2 or higher.
+The latest release requires RT 4.4.x and i-doit 1.8.2 or higher.
 It is not compatible with RT != 4.4.x (for example 3.8.x, 4.0.x, 4.2.x) and not compatible with i-doit <= 1.8.1.

+You also need the i-doit API add-on installed, enabled and configured.

 Here is a matrix of all compatible versions: